|GPS:||38.834, -79.366 Google Map · Climbing Area Map|

 All routes on the South Peak or Southern Pillar start by hiking up Roy Gap Road from the visitor's center, just south on 33 from the town of Seneca Rocks.
 You can park at the upper or lower lots (lower is closer), hike up Roy Gap road until you see an obvious creek crossing on the left with a carefully built rock wall and stairs on the other side of the creek.
 This trail leads to the South End and routes on the West Face of South Peak.
 Southern Pillar routes start a bit further up Roy Gap road on the right.
 The easiest way to access South Peak East Face routes is to climb something on the South End like Skyline Traverse.

-Guide services include the Seneca Rocks Climbing School, or the Seneca Rocks Mountain Guides.
+Guide services include the Seneca Rocks Climbing School, Seneca Rocks Mountain Guides, Climbing New Heights, and Blue Ridge Mountain Guides.
 These guide services often take climbers on their first climb or first multi-pitch route, and on weekends the easy routes and rappel stations will be crowded.
 Many parties share a rappel down, just ask and the guide service might let you ride their rope down to the base, especially if you can go first and set up a subsequent rappel.

 Seneca Shadows Campground is a National Forest campground with showers that is conveniently located within walking distance to the town and climbing.
 From the walk-in camping sites (recommended for tent camping), head to the east end of the field near site 72, there is an old road/trail that will lead down behind the Gendarme.
 An alternate camping location is the Princess Snowbird campground, register at Yokum's.

 There is no cell phone reception anywhere at Seneca Rocks.
 Plan accordingly.
-If you have AT&T, you can drive south on 33 a few miles to the Church of Immaculate Reception (Google Maps Link) where you will be blessed with 4 bars of 3G voice and data.
-After a hot day of climbing a great way to cool down is to swim in the South Fork of the Potomac river that runs underneath Seneca Rocks.
+If you have AT&T, you can drive south on 33 a few miles to the Church of Immaculate Reception (Google Maps Link) where you'll be blessed with 4 bars of voice and data.
+After a hot day of climbing a great way to cool down is to swim in the South Fork of the Potomac river that runs beneath Seneca Rocks.
 Drive or walk to the picnic area just north of town, park in the northernmost section of the parking area and take the well-worn trail towards the river to the swimming hole.
 (Google Maps Link).
-You will be able to see the swimming hole clearly from the south face or the summit of Seneca Rocks.
+You'll be able to see the swimming hole clearly from the south face or the summit of Seneca Rocks.
 On rest days, Elkins, WV is the closest town to Seneca Rocks with a movie theater, restaurants, hotels and big-box stores.

 Classic Climbing Routes at Seneca Rocks